5 talking points ahead of England’s Euro 2020 qualifier against Bulgaria

 The Three Lions began their Group A campaign with two wins from two and will be looking to build on that in their first fixture of the season.

-Here, the PA news agency takes a look at the main talking points ahead of Saturday’s encounter.
+Here, the PA news agency takes a look at the main talking points ahead of the encounter.

 Mings can only get better